 Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 4.
-Use of Nationally Recognized SUD-specific Program S 4.1 Metric trends tandards to Set P Provider Qualification ons for Residential Treatment Facilities (Milestone 3) 4.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to Milestone 3 Note: There are no CMS-provided metrics related to Milestone 3.
+Use of Nationally Recognized SUD-specific Program S tandards to Set F Provider Qualificatio ns for Residential Treatment Facilities (Milestone 3) 4.1 Metric trends 4.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to Milestone 3 Note: There are no CMS-provided metrics related to Milestone 3.
 If the state did not identify any metrics for reporting this milestone, the state should indicate it has no update to report.
-X No MP Metric No data or trends to report 4.2 Implementation update 4.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to: 4.2.1.i.
+X No MP Metric 4.2 Implementation update 4.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to: 4.2.1.i.
 Implementation of residential treatment provider qualifications that meet the ASAM Criteria or other nationally recognized, SUD-specific program standards Annual Updates on Implementation Planning: State public entity contract with ASAM is active.
 This contract allows Oregon to utilize ASAM in Oregon Administrative Rules, contracts and licensing requirements related to trade name, ASAM placement criteria.
-Began provider engagement around new licensing and/or certification requirements at specific ASAM levels.
-Began project planning with ASAM around ASAM specific tools and ASAM provider training and technical assistance.
-4.2.1.ii.
+Continued provider engagement around new licensing and/or certification requirements at specific ASAM levels.
+Continued project planning with ASAM around ASAM specific tools and ASAM provider training and technical assistance.
+Began rule making to incorporate ASAM in Oregon Administrative Rules, rules to become final 4/7/2023.

+Prompt State has no trends/update to report (place an X) Related metric(s) (if any) State response 4.2.1.ii.
 Review process for residential treatment providers' compliance with qualifications.
-Licensing, Certification, & Compliance Unit has begun planning for licensing residential programs at specific ASAM levels and what their review process will look like to ensure treatment programs remain compliant with ASAM.
+Licensing, Certification, & Compliance Unit continues planning for licensing residential programs at specific ASAM levels and what their review process will look like to ensure treatment programs remain compliant with ASAM.